Senior Citizen Exercise Tools

 Sit and Get Fit Exercise Classes

-Many senior citizen centers and community adult centers offer exercise classes called Sit and Be Fit.
-During these exercise sessions, the focus is on exercises for low impact cardio, range of motion and flexibility.
-Throughout the fitness class participants use many exercise tools including light weights, balls, chairs, and bands as they exercise to music.
+Many senior centers and community adult centers offer exercise classes called Sit and Be Fit.
+During these exercese sessions, the focus is on exercises for low impact cardio, range of motion and flexibility.
+Throughout the fitness class participants use many exercise tools including light dumbbell weights, balls, chairs and exercise bands as they exercise to music.
 This type of exercise class is also given at many fitness centers.

 The Wii as a Senior Citizen Exercise Tool

 A great exercise tool for seniors is the video game system called the Nintendo Wii.
 The Wii system was introduced in November 2006 and has proven to be a great exercise tool for senior citizens.
-This system allows the players to use remote controllers to play realistic sports games such as bowling, golf, tennis, boxing and baseball.
+This system allows the players to use remote controls to play realistic sports games such as bowling, golf, tennis, boxing and baseball.
 The players actually move as if they were participating in the sport.
-Seniors are finding that they are able to take part in games that they love and are no longer able to play.
-The movements of the players are actually simulated on the television screen, as players move, bend and turn.
-The gaming system allows many seniors to play games they have enjoyed all their lives, while exercising their bodies and their minds.
-Seniors have embraced the Wii, as grandparents purchase the system for themselves as well as their grandchildren.
+Seniors are finding that they are able to take part in games that they love, but are no longer able to play.
+While playing the Wii, the players movements are simulated on screen, enabling the gameplay to feel fairly realistic.
 The Nintendo Wii system is also popular in many senior centers and adult homes, and its popularity continues to grow.

 Fit Express Exercise Equipment

-An excellent exercise tool for seniors found in many fitness clubs is the Fit Express line of equipment.
+An excellent exercise tool for seniors found in many fitness clubs is the AMR Physiofit line of equipment.
 These machines are made specifically for older adults with special features such as lower seats designed for support and comfort.
 The hydraulic fitness equipment provides circuit training with no impact to joints.

 Exercise Videos and DVDs for Senior Citizens